 - Swallowing dental apparatus – occasionally this has happened to patients during routine or in-depth treatments and examinations.

 - Incorrect drug dosage can be administered or an allergic reaction can occur in the patient resulting in injury.

 Have you suffered dental negligence?

-Surprisingly it is not always obvious if you have suffered a dental injury; if you are uncertain it might be worth asking yourself if you are still experiencing pain or have had any allergic reactions after a week of your visit.
+It is not always obvious if you have suffered a dental injury; if you are uncertain, it might be worth asking yourself if you are still experiencing pain or have had any allergic reactions a week after your visit.

 What rights do you have as a patient?

 - Patients must be allowed to make an educated decision about what, if any, treatment to choose.
-This must therefore be presented clearly by the dentist before any work begins.
+Their options must, therefore, be presented clearly by the dentist before any work begins.

 - Written permission must be given to carry out any treatment by your dental practice.

 - Emergency treatment must be offered by your dentist within 24 hours of the request (this applies to both private and public sector dentists).

 - Alternative treatments must be presented to the patient before treatment begins.